The History and Legacy of Morris & Co.4th November 2021

 Woven fabric, prints, and wallpaper designs have been inspired by William Morris' best known works.
 There are re-interpretations of originals that are synonymous with the designer.
 There's also new designs inspired by them.

 This fabric and wallpaper collection has been created from documents in the William Morris archive.
-They were chosen to appeal to the Arts & Crafts revival.
-It's full of earthy tones and bold designs to match modern sensibilities.
+Chosen to appeal to the Arts & Crafts revival, it's full of earthy tones and bold designs are to match more modern sensibilities.

 Our Favourite Morris & Co.
 Fabric and Wallpaper Designs

 This popular pattern was created by designer Alison Gee and inspired by medieval tapestries.
 The tranquil scene of deers grazing and beautiful assortment of trees creates an enchanting large print.